Welcome to the Land of “Ahs!” — KANSAS!

 Did You Know?

-Fort Leavenworth, located in northeast Kansas, is the oldest active army post west of the Mississippi River.
+Fort Leavenworth, located in northeast Kansas, is the oldest active Army post west of the Mississippi River.
 It was established in 1827 on the bluffs overlooking the Missouri River.
-The United States Army installation occupies 5,600 acres and 7,000,000 square feet of space in 1,000 buildings and 1,500 quarters.
-It is located on the Frontier Military Scenic Byway (U.S. Route 69 and K-7 corridor), which was originally a military road connecting to Fort Scott, Kansas, and Fort Gibson, Oklahoma.
+The United States Army installation occupies 5,600 acres and 7,000,000 square feet across 1,000 buildings and 1,500 quarters.
+It is located on the Frontier Military Scenic Byway (U.S. Route 69 and K-7 corridor), which was initially a military road connecting Fort Scott, Kansas, and Fort Gibson, Oklahoma.

 Hey, Y’all!

-Legends of Kansas and our parent site, Legends of America, are comprised of just the two of us — Dave & Kathy, who have a love of history, travel, and a desire to share it with the world!
+Legends of Kansas and our parent site, Legends of America, are run by just two of us — Dave & Kathy — who love history and travel and want to share it with the world!

 Though we are a small Mom & Pop “shop,” we have decades of customer service & business experience between the two of us — in both large and small organizations.
-With an entrepreneurial dream, we launched Legends of America in 2003.
-Kathy grew up in Kansas and met Dave in Overland Park, where we both lived in the vicinity.
+Driven by an entrepreneurial vision, we launched Legends of America in 2003.
+Kathy grew up in Kansas and met Dave in Overland Park, where we both lived.
 Just a few years after establishing Legends of America, Legends of Kansas was born.

-Legends’ General Store, our Photo Print Shop, along with our great advertisers, are the primary means for providing the volumes of information to our readers at no cost.
+Legends’ General Store, our Photo Print Shop, and our great advertisers are the primary means of providing the volume of information to our readers at no cost.

 Here’s some TMI on About Us